testsigmahq/testsigma-docs/src/pages/docs/integrations/product-management/azure-devops-boards.md

 ---
 title: "Azure DevOps Integration"
-metadesc: "How to integrate Testsigma with Azure DevOps"
+metadesc: "Azure DevOps Integration allows you to create a work item directly in your Azure project from Testsigma.
+Learn how to intergrate Azure DevOps with Testsigma"
 noindex: false
 order: 16.51
 page_id: "Azure DevOps Integration"